 Our community has lavished me in love and support.
 I love talking to young girls as they share their passion for running with me.
 My greatest desire is for them to discover that no matter how successful one becomes, it’s important to remain thankful and humble.
 Running is selfless.
 When we are out there running a race, the experience is so unique that it unites all the competitors.
 I am always encouraged by the support that runners give to each other.
 It is truly special and inspiring.

-My husband is my coach and also my biggest supporter.
-We share victories and sometimes tears together.
 It’s not always easy, but I want to inspire everyone who has ever had a dream to follow it.
 Step out and find the courage to just give it a try to make that dream a reality.
 I believe that the possibilities out there are endless and can be greater than the depths of the ocean our little island rests on.